mikolalysenko/delaunay-triangulate/README.md

 delaunay-triangulate
 ====================
 Triangulates a set of points into a Delaunay triangulation.
-This is a wrapper over [incremental-delaunay](https://npmjs.org/package/incremental-delaunay) which is more user-friendly.
 This code works in arbitrary dimensions, and both in the server and in the browser.

 ## Example